ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Brute for part 1 and the a quick rewrite to a recursive impl.
 Don't think there's much cleanup to do today.

 `@functools.cache` is straight up cheating today.
 Without the magic line the first stone (not even solution) still hasn't finished after 30 minutes.
 Today's clean up is actually marginally slower, but what's a quarter of a microsecond between friends?

+# Day 12 - Garden Groups
+Tricky one.
+Thought up an approach relatively quickly but then wasted a tonne of time because I tried a short cut of using
+`for dirr, neighbour in enumerate([next_pos + 1j, next_pos -1j, next_pos +1, next_pos - 1]):`
+so directions were indices `0`,`1`,`2`,`3` but then checked the directions using complex nums
+`for dirr in [0, 1]:`
+2.9 seconds ain't grand.
+Writing a smarter edge finding logic is gonna be rough with those internal boundaries